niuware/niuware.github.io/quick-docs.md

 <a name="models-define"></a>
 ### Models: Definition

 All models inherit from the Illuminate\Database\Eloquent class `Model` and must be placed in the `app/models` directory.
-The model class file must be defined with the extension `.model.php` and exist inside the namespace `Niuware\WebFramework\Models`.
+The model class file must be defined with the extension `.model.php` and exist inside the namespace `App\Models`.
 Here is an example of how it should look like:

 {% highlight php %}
 [app/models/Product.model.php]

 <?php

-namespace Niuware\WebFramework\Models;
+namespace App\Models;

 use Illuminate\Database\Eloquent\Model as Eloquent;